pilgreen/archie-markup/README.md

 <archie-ml content="[[externalContent]] value="{{aml}}"></archie-ml>
 ```

-There are no additional events, but the `value` attribute is read-only and set to notify.
+There are no additional events, but the `value` attribute is set to notify.